oxsannikova/sxo-santa-tracker/README.md

 5. Once execution is complete, examine the Webex Teams Room and Email Inbox for notifications and check if Threat Response Casebook has been created/updated in SecureX Ribbon.

-> You can return to previous runs information by clicking `VIEW RUNS` inside the workflow or going to __Runs__ in the lefthand-side menu.
+> You can return to previous runs information by clicking `VIEW RUNS` inside the workflow or going to __Runs__ in the left hand-side menu.